 Estate Planning Tips

 - A financial advisor can help you with estate planning and other financial matters.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-- You can learn more about how Indiana handles estates in SmartAsset’s comprehensive guide to inheritance in Indiana.
+- You can learn more about how Indiana handles estates in SmartAsset’s guide to inheritance laws in Indiana.

 Photo credit: ©iStock/fizkes, ©iStock/master1305, ©iStock/Goodboy Picture Company